JonathanWilbur/mueller-report/volume1.md

 After the December 2016 all-hands meeting, Aven tried to establish a connection to the Trump team.
 Aven instructed Richard Burt to make contact with the incoming Trump administration.
 Burt was on the board of directors for LetterOne (L1), another company headed by Aven, and had done work for Alfa -Bank.
-1169 Burt had previously served as U .S. ambassador to Germany and assistant secretary of State for European and Canadian affairs, and one of his primary roles with Alfa-Bank and L1 was to facilitate introductions to business contacts in the United States and other western countries.
+1169 Burt had previously served as U.S. ambassador to Germany and assistant secretary of State for European and Canadian affairs, and one of his primary roles with Alfa-Bank and L1 was to facilitate introductions to business contacts in the United States and other western countries.
 1170